 Dataset Enrichment:

-Enhance C-MAPSS dataset with additional data sources, including real-world operational data from different machinery or environments, to test the models' generalizability and robustness across various scenarios.
+Enhance the C-MAPSS dataset with additional data sources, including real-world operational data from different machinery or environments, to test the models' generalizability and robustness across various scenarios.
+For example, there is increasing interest for the health monitoring data of battery, wind turbine and other critical assets.

 Preliminary Cybersecurity Framework Development:

-Draft a cybersecurity framework specifically tailored for PdM systems in IoT environments.
+Draft a cybersecurity framework tailored explicitly for PdM systems in IoT environments.

 Identifying key vulnerabilities